 Our curriculum tries to make connections between reading and writing.
 We base our curriculum upon high quality texts that aim to inspire and challenge learners.
 Reading and writing skills that are developed and embedded in all areas of the curriculum, using a range of different genres, themes and topics to engage and motivate the children.
 We celebrate a love of all things literacy by taking part in themed days.
 Our ‘Buddies’ scheme gives our Year 6 children the opportunity to read with the Reception children weekly.
 This gives them the chance to develop their reading skills as well as being role models and sharing a love of reading.

-This year, we will be starting to use the ‘Read, Write Inc’ phonics programme across the school to help children develop strong skills in decoding and blending in order to read both accurately and fluently.
+‘Read, Write Inc’ phonics programme is used across the school to help children develop strong skills in decoding and blending in order to read both accurately and fluently.
 All children are streamed across 10 groups, allowing for specific sounds to be taught.

 If you would like to find out more about ‘Read, Write Inc’ specifically, you can do so at http://www.ruthmiskin.com/en/

 The following websites might be of some use to those that wish to practise these skills at home: